mehulsingh750-dev/University/BIOL 1101/Chapter 11.md

 			- **Synthesizes** RNA primers
 				- Starting point for nucleotide assembly by DNA polymerases
 		- *DNA polymerases*
-			- **Adds** nucleotides into a chain at the OH 3' end, removed primers and fills resulting gaps
+			- **Adds** nucleotides into a chain at the OH 3' end, removed primers and fills resulting gaps (DNA polymerase I)
 			- DNA polymerase III extends RNA primers by adding DNA nucleotides to it
 		- *DNA ligase*
 			- **Seals** remaining single-chain nicks